Lifestyle

 The problem with ‘all or nothing’ thinking

-• Unsustainable: Extreme changes are hard to maintain in the long term.
+• Unsustainable: Extreme changes are hard to maintain over time.

-• Guilt: Any small deviation from the plan is seen as a complete failure.
+• Guilt: Any deviation from the plan feels like complete failure.

-• Discourages consistency: After a "slip-up," people often give up entirely.
+• Discourages consistency: After a "slip-up," it’s tempting to give up entirely.

 Challenging ‘all-or-nothing’ thoughts

-• Celebrate small wins: Every healthy choice matters, whether it’s celebrating another healthy meal or getting out for a 15 minute walk.
+• Celebrate small wins: Each healthy choice counts.
+Whether it’s a healthy meal or a short walk, small steps build momentum.

-• Embrace moderation: Allow yourself to enjoy things ‘outside of your plan’ in moderation without guilt.
-This makes the more disciplined choices more sustainable.
+• Embrace moderation: Enjoy treats or less-structured days in moderation without guilt.
+This makes disciplined choices easier to maintain.

-• Set realistic goals: Break big goals into smaller, achievable steps that you feel confident with.
+• Set realistic goals: Break bigger goals into smaller, achievable steps that feel manageable.

-• Develop a growth mindset: View challenges as opportunities to learn and improve.
-Reflect on how you could approach that same situation in the future.
+• Develop a growth mindset: View challenges as opportunities to learn.
+Reflect on what you can do differently next time.

 The power of consistency